kyleok/MuSe2024/README.md

 - **Similar Attribute Grouping**: Joint learning of correlated social attributes
 - **Novel Fusion Methods**: Exploration of attribute-level and uni-modal feature fusion techniques

+The code for text feature extraction is available in a separate repository: [MultimodalFeatureExtractor](https://github.com/0eai/MultimodalFeatureExtractor).

 ## Dataset

 We used the LMU Munich Executive Leadership Perception (LMU-ELP) dataset, which includes audio-visual recordings of CEOs presenting their companies.